How to Buy Bitcoin with Cash – The Complete Guide

 This method involves some obvious downsides, such as slowness and the risk that your envelope may get lost or stolen en route.
 We recommend wrapping the bills in a couple of layers of paper, so that they can’t be easily detected without opening the envelope.

 In the event that your envelope never arrives, or arrives empty, certain sellers may compensate you.
 To qualify, you may be requested to film or photograph yourself placing the money within the envelope, sealing it, and mailing it.

 For greater safety, we advise using registered mail, then having the seller sign after they receive it.
 This method creates a degree of proof that you paid via escrow, although the amount of cash within the envelope may still be disputed.

 Given the drawbacks of this method, we only recommend it for cash buyers who are too remote for other purchase methods.

-Any of the methods described above are available for buying Bitcoins with cash today.
 If you know of other methods or have questions or comments, be sure to leave them in the comment section below.